-Proposition 2.4: For every point there is at least one line not passing through it.
+Proposition 2.5: For every point P there exist at least two lines through P.

 II.
-Do any two (2) of the following
+Prove any two (2) of the following

-1. Prove the following proposition of Incidence geometry.

-Proposition 2.6 For every point P there are at least two distinct points neither of which is P.

-- 2. Here is an interpretation of the undefined terms of incidence geometry: Fix a circle in the Euclidean plane.
+- Prove the following proposition of Incidence geometry.
+Proposition 2.7: For every line l there are at least two distinct lines neither of which is l. - 2.
+Here is an interpretation of the undefined terms of incidence geometry: Fix a circle in the Euclidean plane.
 Each and every Euclidean point interior to the circle is interpreted to be a "point".
 Each and every chord of the circle (a chord is the portion of a Euclidean line that is interior to the circle) is interpreted to be a "line".
 Interpret "incidence" of a "point" with a "line" to mean that the point lies on the chord in the usual Euclidean sense. - (a) Which of the axioms of Incidence geometry are satisfied by this interpretation?
 Explain. - (b) This interpretation has a parallel property.
 Is it the elliptic, Euclidean, or hyperbolic parallel property?
 Explain. - 3.
-Explain why, in Incidence geometry it is impossible to either prove or disprove the statement "for every line l and every line m not equal to l, l and m are incident with exactly the same number of points".
+Explain why, in Incidence geometry it is impossible to either prove or disprove the statement "there exist distinct lines l and m that are parallel."